 Then we head to a beautifully maintained very traditional hacienda where we are hosted in style while exploring the surrounding countryside.
-En route we stop of to visit local villages, riding at a good pace over sandy tracks, taking in lakes and small villages.
+En-route we stop off to visit local villages, riding at a good pace over sandy tracks, taking in lakes and small villages.
 If it is hot we can swim with the horses and fish in the Tolcan Dam.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Review received from TS of Cirencester on 27/12/2018

 After arriving at the Tuxtla Gutierrez airport, take a shuttle transfer (approx. $22 per car) to Chiapa de Corzo and check into your hotel.
 Chiapa de Corzo is a peaceful colonial town just 7kms away from the bustling city of Tuxtla.
 No meals are included today, leaving you free to sample beautiful, homecooked local cuisine from one of the several cafes and restaurants surrounding the main plaza.

 Day 2: Cañón del Sumidero - San Cristóbal de las Casas